Hilbert's basis theorem for non-associative and hom-associative Ore extensions

 \begin{proof} The modular law holds for $M_1,M_2$ and $M_3$ when considered as additive groups.
-By \autoref{prop:hom-submodule-intersection} and \autoref{prop:hom-submodule-sum} are the intersection and sum of any two hom-submodules of $M$ also hom-submodules of $M$, and hence the modular law also holds for $M_1, M_2$ and $M_3$ as hom-modules. \end{proof}
+By \autoref{prop:hom-submodule-intersection} and \autoref{prop:hom-submodule-sum}, the intersection and sum of any two hom-submodules of $M$ are also hom-submodules of $M$, and hence the modular law holds for $M_1, M_2$ and $M_3$ as hom-modules as well. \end{proof}